Published September 2017

 I hope this article inspires South Africans, because we like to think we have a doomed economy, but if we look at the country’s online reputation we’re really not doing that bad at all.

 Just do a little research, or take my example from these links, which are on the first page of Google.
 South Africa, we are there in the top few countries with great reputations for all sorts of categories that influence business.

 Or how about cities with the best reputation for tourism:

-Zimbabwe on the other hand reportedly needs $14 billion to get back on track.
+Zimbabwe, on the other hand, reportedly needs $14 billion to get back on track.

 No one sector can save a country.
-But, if you boost the right industries, others can be helped.
+But, if you boost the right industries others can be helped.

-Strategy is needed.
+Strategy is required.

-Think about it, Hotels need a lot of services.
+Think about it, hotels need a lot of services.
 You can’t have a hotel without a kitchen?
 You can’t have a kitchen and no food.
 You can’t have a farm with no tools.
-You can’t have tools without manufacture….
+You can’t have tools without manufacture.